om-mani-padme-hum/ezhtml/README.md

 * **Parameter:** indent - `number` - (optional) Defaults to zero
-* **Description:** Get the rendered HTML of this element and all of its children, prepending all lines with optional `indent` spaces.
+* **Description:** Get the rendered HTML of this element and all of its children, prepending all lines with optional `indent` number of spaces.

 ### tag()